Student Privacy/FERPA Overview

-As a parent, can I obtain my son’s or daughter’s schedule from MCC for the purpose of purchasing text books at the book store?
+As a parent, can I obtain my son’s or daughter’s schedule from MCC for the purpose of purchasing textbooks at the College Bookstore?

 Not without obtaining the student’s written consent to release the student’s schedule to his or her parent.
-At Muskegon Community College, a student’s class schedule is not listed as directory information; therefore this information may not be released to anyone other than the student without the student’s written consent.
+At MCC, a student’s class schedule is not listed as Directory Information; therefore, this information may not be released to anyone other than the student without the student’s written consent.

 What records does FERPA cover?

 The privacy protection FERPA gives to students is very broad.
 With limited exceptions, the FERPA regulations give privacy protection to all students’ “education records.”
 Education records are defined as “those records that are directly related to a student and are maintained by an educational agency or institution or by a party acting for the agency or institution.”
 Examples of student records entitled to FERPA privacy protection are grade reports, transcripts, and most disciplinary files.
 FERPA does not cover counseling or medical records, but other laws and policies do.

 What is an education record?